 Climate Change Program Activities

-The DWR Climate Change Program addresses climate change impacts through mitigation and adaptation measures to ensure that Californians have an adequate water supply, reliable flood control, and healthy ecosystems now and in the future.
+The DWR Climate Change Program has been recognized for taking the lead, to addresses climate change impacts through mitigation and adaptation measures, to ensure that Californians have an adequate water supply, reliable flood control, and healthy ecosystems now and in the future.

 Some highlights of our activities include:

 - In 2018, we received the Climate Leadership Award for efforts to reduce greenhouse gas emissions.
-Press Release.
+News Release.

 - In 2017, we received the San Francisco Estuary Partnership Outstanding Environmental Project Award for making contributions to the health and resilience of the San Francisco Bay‐Delta Estuary.
 DWR Updates.

-- In 2016, we received the Climate Leadership Award for Organizational Leadership in managing and reducing greenhouse gas emissions and integrating climate resilience into operating strategies.
-Press Release.
+- In 2016, we received the Climate Leadership Award for organizational Leadership in managing and reducing greenhouse gas emissions and integrating climate resilience into operating strategies.

 - In 2015, we received the Climate Leadership Award for Excellence in Greenhouse Gas Management: Goal Setting for its work on the DWR Climate Action Plan.
 This award is the highest national award given for greenhouse gas management.
 We are the first public agency to be honored with the award.